Medically Reviewed by Linda Rogers, CRNP

 Women differ in their sexual activity patterns during pregnancy.
 Some curb their activity in the first three months and again near the end of pregnancy when physical discomfort can lead to decreased desire.
 Some have an increase in activity when the initial discomfort wanes.
 Generally, however, sexual activity doesn't have to stop because of pregnancy.
 Sex won't hurt the fetus.
 However, if you are at risk for a preterm birth, your health care professional may advise against sex during pregnancy.

 Some pregnant women find sexual interest decreases steadily over the course of the pregnancy.
 After the baby is born, changing hormone levels, fatigue and/or a healing episiotomy may lead to reduced sexual desire.
 Additionally, it is common for women who breastfeed to notice a lack of vaginal lubrication.
-This is caused by high levels of the hormone prolactin, which is stimulated by nursing.
+This can be caused by high levels of the hormone prolactin, which is stimulated by nursing.
 Also, as prolactin increases, testosterone, a hormone that contributes to sexual desire, decreases, another reason for declining sexual desire.
+The vaginal dryness and thinning associated with breastfeeding can be treated safely with small amounts of a topical estrogen cream.

 Low estrogen levels can cause vaginal dryness, thinning of vaginal tissues, reduced blood flow to the genital area and reduced vaginal sensitivity that may contribute to arousal and, in turn, orgasm problems.
 Postmenopausal women often find that the arousal phase of the sexual response cycle takes longer or is less intense.
 Changing hormone levels also can produce mood swings that make some women nearing menopause feel less interested in sex.